kpousti/cse15l-lab-reports/LabReport3.md

-**i (ignore-case-search)**: Ignores case distinctions in patterns and input data Match all lines that contain the word "  " in upper-case or lower-case.
+**i (ignore-case-search)**:  Ignores case distinctions in patterns and input data.
+Matches all lines that contain the specified word, regardless of the case.
 - `-i` option is the one which you need to use

-**r (recursive)**: When you want to search in all the files under the current directory and its sub directory.
+**r (recursive)**: Performs a recursive search in all the files under the current directory and its subdirectories.
 - `-r` option is the one which you need to use

 **n (Search by String)**: The `n` option for grep is very useful when debugging files during compile errors.
-It displays the line number in the file of the given search string.
+Displays the line number in the file of the given search string.
 - `-n` option is the one which you need to use

 **c (count)**: This option makes grep print all lines that do not match the pattern.
 It can be useful when you want to exclude certain lines from the output.
+Prints the count of lines that do not match the pattern.
 - `-c` option is the one which you need to use